Thai Massage Guide 2026: Types, ฿250–1,500 Prices, and Where to Go

 These are the massages you get at five-star hotels or upscale spa chains.
 Divana, Let’s Relax, and Health Land are the big names.
 The facilities, service, and atmosphere are on a completely different level from local shops.

 The experience: welcome drink at reception, store your stuff in a private locker, slip into a luxury robe, get your massage, then finish with tea and fruit.
 Great for special occasions or couple’s trips.
+See our Bangkok Luxury Spa Guide for the five that actually justify the price tag.

 The catch?
 Prices are 3–5 times higher than local shops, so getting one every day isn’t realistic.
 Think of it as a one-time treat.